Outdoor Leadership Course (OLC) for outdoor professionals and nature enthusiasts

 Leadership - Different leadership styles and roles are discussed.
 Being able to choose the right leadership style for specific situations is a skill.
 Active Followership (a sign of a good leader) is also a skill that will be addressed, besides Conflict Management, Expedition Behaviour, Decision Making, Risk Management, Communication, Etiquette in dealing with clients, and more.

 Outdoor Skills - Backpack packing, campsite selection, tent pitching, staying warm & dry, cooking & stove use will be taught and discussed on a daily basis.
-Basics of compass use, GPS use and functional map reading for Indian conditions will also be covered.
+Basics of compass use and functional map reading for Indian conditions will also be covered.
 Leave No Trace Ethics (LNT), Environmental appreciation (Flora, Fauna & local Culture), Equipment care and Maintenance, Hygiene, Wilderness Advanced First Aid (WAFA) with Adult & Child Cardio-Pulmonary Resuscitation (CPR), Ropes, knots, anchors & anchor systems are the other subjects that will be taught.

 Course Duration: 16 Day | 06 Days at Hanifl Centre + 10 Days on a Field Expedition

 Hanifl Centre, India’s leading institution for outdoor education and environmental study has collaborated with Aerie Backcountry Medicine, USA to conduct Wilderness First Aid Courses (WFA/WAFA/WFR) with Adult & Child Cardio-Pulmonary Resuscitation (CPR) certification in India.